-Light-headedness, dizziness or faintness are common symptoms of withdrawal from nicotine.
+Light-headedness, dizziness are common symptoms of withdrawal from nicotine.
 As a smoker, the carbon monoxide from the cigarette smoke prevented a healthy supply of oxygen from reaching your brain.
 After quitting, oxygen levels increase to normal which may cause dizziness.

 2-12 Days Dry Throat/Mouth